Getting Started

 2. Wait for auto-research.
 Within ~30 seconds, the bot scrapes the target's last 500 trades, computes their style (high-frequency vs directional, mid-price vs favorites), and writes optimal per-target settings — scale, copy mode, conviction filter, entry price band.
 Re-runs hourly and on bankroll shifts >20%.

 3. Review the per-target settings.
 Click into the target row.
 The auto-researched values are good defaults, but check min_target_trade, copy_mode, and max_bet_pct.
+If you change anything, click Save changes on the card to apply it — edits don't take effect until saved.
 Lock anything you want to keep stable — auto-research won't overwrite locked keys.

 4. Review global Risk Caps.
 The auto-defaults are usually fine for a first run.
-Tighten them if you want a more conservative posture.
+Tighten them if you want a more conservative posture; use the Save settings bar to apply any changes.

 5. Fund USDC on Polymarket if you haven't already.
 The bot reads your live balance directly — no separate deposit flow on our end.